 Securie for Supabase — RLS validation + migration scanning

-in-progressIn private beta via the Securie GitHub App.
 Every Supabase migration in your repository gets validated before merge: RLS-disabled tables flagged, missing tenant scoping detected, over-broad anon-role grants caught, service-role key leaks into client code blocked.
-The free browser-based RLS scanner at /signup is available today and covers the passive-check subset.
+Browser-based checks at /signup cover the passive-check subset.

 What it does